ebourg/StrataDocs/pages/docs/extension_points/add_measure.md

       T target, Set<Measure> measures, CalculationParameters parameters, ReferenceData refData);

   Map<Measure, Result<?>> calculate(
+      T target,
+      Set<Measure> measures,
+      CalculationParameters parameters,
+      ScenarioMarketData marketData,
-      T target, Set<Measure> measures, CalculationParameters parameters, ScenarioMarketData marketData, ReferenceData refData);
+      ReferenceData refData);

 }
 ```

 ### Target type

-Each function implementation will handle one type of target.
-The `targetType` method specifies the type, such as `ResolvedSwap.class`.
+The `targetType()` method specifies the target type, such as `ResolvedSwap.class`.
+Each derived function implementation handles one type of target.

 ### Supported measures

+The `supportedMeasures()` method specifies which measures are supported.
 Each function implementation will handle one or more measures.
-The `supportedMeasures` method specifies which measures are supported.

 ### Natural currency

-The `naturalCurrency` method provides the "natural" currency of the specified target.
+The `naturalCurrency()` method provides the "natural" currency of the specified target.

 For single-currency trades, the "natural" currency is the currency of the trade.